hashicorp/dev-portal/src/data/README.md

 This is an object of one property presently.
 The lone property is `"documentation"` and is an array of objects.
 Each object represents a navigation header item that renders under a disclosure in the navigation header.

-See the `ProductData['navigationHeaderItems']` interface property defined in [`types/products.ts`](/src/types/products.ts) for details on the properties needed for each object in the array.
+See the `NavigationHeaderItem` interface property defined in [`types/products.ts`](/src/types/products.ts) for details on the properties needed for each object in the array.

 </details>